filakhtov/gentoo-use-docs/sys-apps/systemd.md

 The flag will change an installation prefix for the SystemD from the default `/usr` location to the `/`.
 This is only necessary if the system has the separate `/usr` partition, because it requires mounting a device that might not be available during early boot stages.

 The flag should not be enabled if the system has the `/usr` directory located on the same partition as `/`.

-### ssl
-The flag will pass the `-Dgnutls=true` option to the Meson build script, but only if the `http` flag is also enabled.
-The GnuTLS will be used by the `systemd-journal-remote` to support HTTPS protocol.

-The flag should not be enabled on its own and should only be used for the remote journalling where incoming connections are made over the Sercure HTTP (HTTPS) protocol.

 ### sysv-utils
 The flag controls whether commands like `halt`, `init`, `poweroff` that are necessary for the SysV compatibility are symlinked to various SystemD tools.